Click here to learn about Days of Learning.

 Len Sayles was raised by parents from Yiddish-speaking homes, so you’d think he grew up Jewish.
 However, his mother became a Christian Scientist and he attended a Quaker high school.
 But Len wanted to be Jewish.
 He met his wife, Alice, at an RS singles-again group.
 They raised four children and now have nine grandchildren.
 A Penn and Wharton MBA graduate, Len once owned a brass hardware factory and currently owns a finance company.

-Seif Sekalala, PhD, is professor, researcher, and consultant in communication studies and social science.
+Seif Sekalala (he/him) PhD, is professor, researcher, and consultant in communication studies and social science.
 He is an aspiring polymath whose interests include languages, computer science, aviation, and cats.
 A proud first-generation American, Seif began his Jewish journey when he learned about the Exodus in 4th grade at a Catholic boarding school in Uganda.
 He is ecstatic to have discovered a very welcoming and social justice-oriented spiritual home at RS.

-Dan Seltzer is a lay co-leader of RS’s Breaking Bread on Broad program that focuses on alleviating food insecurity in our neighborhood.
+Dan Seltzer (he/him) is a lay co-leader of RS’s Breaking Bread on Broad program that focuses on alleviating food insecurity in our neighborhood.
 He has led social justice work at RS for many years.
 Dan is on RS’s Board of Directors, currently serving in the role of Treasurer.

 Jerry Silverman had a long career in math education.
 His master’s degree in Jewish education from Gratz College prepared him to teach and administer in numerous Hebrew schools in our area, including both branches of RS back in the late ‘70s.
 His love for Philly brought him to a new career as a tour guide for Mural Arts Philadelphia, American Jewish Committee, the Preservation Alliance, and RS.